 We are also part of your team.
 We consider your students our students, your faculty our faculty, your campus our campus, and your successes and failures ours, too.
 We commit ourselves fully when we work with you, with plenty of inspiration along the way.

-To transform the K-16 educational system by identifying and eliminating barriers that prevent underrepresented students from progressing to and through college.
+To identify and eliminate barriers that prevent underrepresented students from progressing to and through college.
+Specifically, we’re focused on Black, Latiné, low-income, and rural students.

-Objective #2: Expand strategic dual enrollment partnerships to serve African-American students in Los Angeles County.
+Objective #2: Expand strategic DE Math Bridge partnerships to serve Black students in Los Angeles County.

 Dr. Lynn Cevallos, Founder